 Resources

 Each client’s circumstances are different, and William Blair is pleased to provide general insights and new perspectives on the fundamental elements of Medicare.
-For questions concerning your particular circumstances, please contact your William Blair wealth advisor to access the webinar link or additional resources.
+For questions regarding your particular circumstances, please contact your William Blair wealth advisor to access the webinar link or additional resources.

 Disclosure